-Miller44 has suggested arranging the Vita Classic shade guide by hue with the A and B hues at opposite ends and C and D in the middle.42 C and D have hues in between A and B43 on the linear rainbow (chroma and value are manipulated to yield different looks).
-When choosing the hue family, use the A-4 and B-4 or A-2 and B-2 tabs, which facilitates the process of elimination by using tabs with the greatest hue spreads.20 The chroma is very low for shades A1 and B1; it can be difficult to distinguish the proper hue family using these tabs.
-Compare the highest chroma tab in each hue family with the maxillary canines.
-If in doubt as to the hue family, choose A (Miller L, personal communication, Feb 2001; and Smith and Wilson58).
-Most natural teeth have more red than the B family.
-Perhaps as much as 80% of natural teeth are a closer match to the A hue family.59 shade tabs and the natural color of the teeth increase near the root.
-Compared to the Vita shade guide, natural teeth exhibit increased redness and lower translucency at the cervical aspect, ^{22,38} and this must be noted in the prescription.
-Because of later eye fatique, first impressions are the best.
-To prevent hue accommodation, do not stare at the teeth for more than a few seconds.20 Most humans have eye dominance, and one eye will preferentially perceive shade.51 In addition, difficulties can arise where the tooth being examined differs considerably in size from the specimen on the shade guide.
-A variation in color perception can occur, with the larger area appearing brighter and more vivid.60
+Hold the shade tab incisal edge to the incisal edges of the teeth.
+This effectively isolates the shade tabs from the teeth so they do not reflect onto each other (Aiba N, personal communication, June 2001; and Ray21), reducing afterimages.
+When choosing the hue with a shade tab, look to the midbuccal aspect of the tooth.
+Differences between the shade tabs and the natural color of the teeth increase near the root.
+Compared to the Vita shade guide, natural teeth exhibit increased redness and lower translucency at the cervical aspect,^{21,37} and this must be noted in the prescription.
+Because of eye fatigue, first impressions are the best.
+To prevent hue accommodation, do not stare at the teeth for more than a few seconds.18 Most humans have eye dominance, and one eye will preferentially perceive shade.46 In addition, difficulties can arise where the tooth being examined differs considerably in size from the specimen on the shade guide.
+A variation in color perception can occur, with the larger area appearing brighter and more vivid.53